Elvis Andrus Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff is 15th in MLB with a collective nine strikeouts per nine innings.

-- The Blue Jays have the 19th-ranked team ERA across all league pitching staffs (4.48).
+- The Blue Jays have a 4.37 team ERA that ranks 16th across all MLB pitching staffs.

-- The Blue Jays rank 23rd in baseball in home runs given up (30 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs given up (30 total, 1.3 per game).

-- Bassitt makes the start for the Blue Jays, his fifth of the season.
-He is 2-2 with a 5.40 ERA and 17 strikeouts in 21 2/3 innings pitched.
+- The Blue Jays will send Berrios (1-3) to make his fifth start of the season.
+He is 1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Houston Astros, when he threw 6 1/3 scoreless innings while giving up three hits.
+- In his most recent time out on Thursday, the right-hander threw seven innings against the Houston Astros, allowing two earned runs while surrendering three hits.

-- The 34-year-old has put up a 5.40 ERA and 7.1 strikeouts per nine innings in four games this season, while allowing a batting average of .235 to opposing hitters.
+- The 28-year-old has an ERA of 6.23, with 8.7 strikeouts per nine innings, in four games this season.
+Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.